8 Best Renters Insurance Companies in Georgia of 2026

 Credit Card Coverage

-Nationwide will pay you for any unauthorized charges if your credit or debit card is stolen and used.
+Nationwide will pay you for unauthorized charges if your credit or debit card is stolen and used.
 The insurer also pays if you have forged checks.

 Brand New Belongings

-Like replacement cost coverage, Nationwide will pay you the depreciated value if your personal belongings get stolen, damaged, or destroyed during a covered event.
+Like replacement cost coverage, Nationwide will pay you the depreciated value if your belongings get stolen, damaged, or destroyed during a covered event.

 If it’s revealed that replacing the items costs more than the claim reimbursement, the insurer will cover the difference.